The following tools and templates may assist with your event planning.

 Refer to the guides below for more information on event planning

-- Event Information Kit – general information about holding events in the Redlands – Redland City Council
+- Event Information Kit – general information about holding events in Redlands Coast – Redland City Council

 - A Planning Guide – Nonprofit- fundraising events: alcohol, safety and event management – Queensland Government